 Ocu-Lone C Side Effects

-Note: This page contains side effects data for the generic drug prednisolone / sulfacetamide sodium ophthalmic.
-It is possible that some of the dosage forms included below may not apply to the brand name Ocu-Lone C.
+Note: This document contains side effect information about prednisolone / sulfacetamide sodium ophthalmic.
+Some dosage forms listed on this page may not apply to the brand name Ocu-Lone C.

 For Healthcare Professionals